alu042/PCS956-DL-2022/Part-2-practical_deep_learning/README.md

-# Part 2: Practical deep learning and deep learning engineering
+# Part 2: A tour of practical deep learning

 ## Introduction